4 from 1 vote

 Adding Crunchy Elements

 Next, it’s time to add some crunchy elements to our sabudana bhel mixture.
-You can use a variety of ingredients such as roasted peanuts, chopped onions, tomatoes, and crunchy sev.
+You can use a variety of ingredients such as roasted peanuts, tomatoes, and crunchy sev.
 These ingredients not only add texture to the dish but also enhance its flavor profile.
 Feel free to adjust the quantities according to your preference, but make sure to include a good mix of flavors and textures for the best results.

 Seasoning the Bhel